BenoitMorel/AleRax/README.md

 ## Issues and questions

 If you encounter any issue, please report it!!
+We are always happy to help.
-For questions, issues or feedback, please post on the GeneRax google group: https://groups.google.com/g/generaxusers.
+For questions, issues or feedback, please post on the GeneRax (even if it's AleRax) google group: https://groups.google.com/g/generaxusers.
-When reporting an issue, please send us at least the command line you ran, the logs file and the families file.
-The more information we get, the quicker we can solve the problems :-)
+When reporting an issue, please send us at least the command line you ran, the logs file, and any file that might be relevant (e.g. the species tree file if AleRax failed to read the species tree...